kristinemlarson/gnssrefl/README.md

 ### rinex2snr - making SNR files from RINEX files

-The international standard for sharing GNSS data is called the RINEX format.
+The international standard for sharing GNSS data is called the [RINEX format](https://www.ngs.noaa.gov/CORS/RINEX211.txt).
-A RINEX file has extraneous information in it (the data used for positioning, LOL) - and it does not provide some of the information needed for reflectometry (elevation and azimuth angles).
+A RINEX file has extraneous information in it (which we want to throw out) - and it does not provide some of the information needed for reflectometry (e.g. elevation and azimuth angles).
-The first task you have is to translate a from RINEX into what I will call the SNR format - and to calculate those geometric angles.
+The first task you have in GNSS-IR is to translate from RINEX into what I will call the SNR format.
+The latter will include azimuth and elevation angles.
 For the latter you will need an **orbit** file. **rinex2snr** will go get an orbit file for you.
 You can override the default orbit choice by selections given below.

 There is no reason to save ALL the RINEX data as the reflections are only useful at the lower elevation